AK7iwi/Python-for-Data-Science/module-01/README.md

 - **NumPy**: For efficient numerical computing and array operations
 - **Matplotlib**: For data visualization and image display

-The exercises progressively introduce concepts from basic array operations (BMI calculations) to advanced image processing (filtering, rotation, and visualization).
-Each exercise builds upon previous knowledge, demonstrating how NumPy arrays enable vectorized operations and how Matplotlib provides powerful visualization capabilities for data science applications.

 ## 1. Exercice 00: Give my BMI